Symmetry

 The Past Isn’t Past

-Small scale farmers and poor whites near the bottom pose some interesting questions regarding antebellum (before the war) social class interactions.
-How much authority did small farmers actually wield in this ordered system?
+Small scale farmers and poor whites pose some interesting questions regarding antebellum (before the war) class associations.
+Did small land holders (yeomen) actually wield any authority in this ordered system?
 How did customs and rules shape relations between poor whites and slaves?
-The most pressing question asks why would lower class whites risk all to do battle for the lofty Planter class?
-After all, these same aristocrats strictly associated within their own circle, and would not give the time of day to any social inferiors.
+The most pressing question asks why lower class whites stepped into the line of fire for the lofty Planter class?
+After all, Southern aristocrats strictly associated with their own, and did not give the time of day to any social inferiors, white or black.

 Let’s put a pin there.